Translation – Springfield, Mexico

 [Victoria]: Bardo told me that in the ‘90s —when they started dubbing The Simpsons— all of the actors who were in a scene had to record together with the same mic.
 And that was…

 [Bardo]: Really hard because sometimes there would be as many as four or five actors around the podium.

 [Victoria]: In other words, they didn’t record each voice on a separate channel, so…

 [Bardo]: If it was my turn to start, I was really lucky.
 The unlucky one was the last one because if they messed up… you had to record everything again from the top.
-And so… you know, the insults: “How did you mess up!
+And so… you know, the insults: “Oh, how did you mess up!
 “Do you see how difficult this scene is and you…” And: “No, sorry, sorry.
 We’re going to record it again.”
-And, record it again!
+And, to record it again!

 [Bardo]: For example, Humberto Vélez, I remember one time he mentioned himself.

 [Victoria]: They were recording a scene in which Lisa had gone to spend the night at the power plant with Homero.
 And the two of them…

 [Bardo]: Start confessing things to each other, right?

 (SOUNDBITE FROM ARCHIVE)